Michael Meacher

-Michael Hugh Meacher (4 November 1939 – 21 October 2015) was a British politician who served as a government minister under Harold Wilson, James Callaghan and Tony Blair.
+Michael Hugh Meacher (4 November 1939 – 20 October 2015) was a British politician who served as a government minister under Harold Wilson, James Callaghan and Tony Blair.
 A member of the Labour Party, he was Member of Parliament (MP) for Oldham West and Royton, previously Oldham West, from 1970 until his death in 2015.

 Before entering politics, Meacher was a lecturer in social administration at the University of Essex and the University of York.

 Early life and education

-Meacher was born in Hemel Hempstead in Hertfordshire on 4 November 1939, a descendant of a brewing and farming family.
-He was the only child of (George) Hubert Meacher (1883–1969) and his wife Doris (1903–1969; née Foxell).
-His father had trained as an accountant and stockbroker, but following a breakdown, worked on the family farm.
+Meacher was born in Hemel Hempstead in Hertfordshire on 4 November 1939, into a family with links to brewing and agriculture.
+He was the only child of (George) Hubert Meacher and his wife Doris (née Foxell).
+His father worked in finance, before a breakdown saw him return to the family farm.
 With the family having little money, his mother took in lodgers and worked for a local doctor; she had aspirations for Michael to become an Anglican priest.
 Hubert Meacher's first cousin was the judge Clement Bailhache.

 Meacher was educated at Berkhamsted School, at the time an all-boys independent school, to which he won a scholarship.
 He then studied at New College, Oxford where he graduated with a first-class honours degree in classics and divinity, and at the London School of Economics, where he gained a Diploma in Social Administration.